 - CPU requirements align with the requirements of the OS

-- Solid State Disks are recommended by not required, storage capacity should align with the OS requirements plus enough to store the applications that will be deployed.
+- Solid State Disks are recommended by not required, storage capacity should align with the OS requirements plus enough to store the applications and images that will be deployed.

 - Memory is the most difficult requirement to assess.
 It depends on many factors, such as how many Servers will be used to distribute the load, if the database is local or remote, the amount of endpoints within the organization, and the number of policies defined in Theopenem.
 8GB is typically enough with 16GB (possibly more) of memory being the recommended number.